dlr-sp/simdize/README.md

 ### The `sa::loop` Function

 The `sa::loop` function iterates over a given range of indices and calls a generic functor for each iteration.
-The functor is either called with a simd index or for the residual iterations with a scalar index.
+The functor is either called with a simd index or for the residual iterations with a scalar index (by default, see below).
 ```c++
 // Iterates over a consecutive sequence of indices and calls a generic functor for each iteration.
 // SimdSize: Vector size.